DSmith537/Brain_Tumour_Segmentation_UNet_Group/README.md

 The system is executed using a Docker image, which is able to containerise the Python and external libraries used by the architecture.
 A high level description of this process is described below:

-•	Set up a Docker container with TensorFlow docker pull nvcr.io/nvidia/tensorflow:21.05-tf2-py3
+•	Set up a Docker container with TensorFlow: docker pull nvcr.io/nvidia/tensorflow:21.05-tf2-py3

 •	Create a custom Docker file and requirements file: